Chrissy Conant

 Chrissy Conant is an American artist who created works such as Chrissy Caviar and Chrissy Skin Rug.
 Her BioArt works have aroused strong responses and have been a basis for discussions of the body, art, and ethics.

 Early life

 Chrissy Conant was born in Hawaii and grew up in Princeton, New Jersey.
 She currently lives and works in New York City.

 Education

-Conant has a Bachelor of Arts from Boston University and a Master of Fine Arts from the School of Visual Arts.
+Conant has a Bachelor of Arts in art history from Boston University and a Master of Fine Arts in computer art from the School of Visual Arts.

 Artworks

 Conant says that her work reflects her personal struggles and that she finds the painstaking processes of creating them cathartic.
 Her artworks include the following:

 Chrissy Caviar

 Conant researched the harvesting of fish eggs for caviar, and the process of in vitro fertilization (IVF).
 She then went through extensive physical treatments to create a 'product' from herself, which she carefully prepared and presented under the brand name Chrissy Caviar.
 She documented the entire process on video.